naragurgel/serenity_oils_aroma/README.md

 - <strong>Single Payment Option:</strong> Start with one payment method, such as credit/debit cards, and delay integrating other payment options.
 - <strong>Basic Design:</strong> Begin with a simple and clean website design, focusing on functionality rather than elaborate visual elements.
 - <strong>Limited Contact Options:</strong> Provide a simple contact form for user inquiries, without extensive customer support channels.
+- <strong>Add Favorites Blog Post's</strong>: Provide a option to save the favorites posts from the blog on a list.
+- <strong>Testimonials</strong>: Start with some testimonials about customer of the page.

 The reduced scope approach allows for a quicker and more focused website launch, providing room for gradual expansion and enhancement based on user feedback and business growth.